-Ductwork shall be air sealed and insulated when located outside the envelop of the home and physically accessible.
+Ductwork shall be air sealed and insulated when located outside the envelop of the home and physically accessible as deemed necessary by diagnostic testing (i.e. pressure pan testing) and cost effective.
+The "target" for duct sealing is 1 pascal or less per register.
+Target values are what we are hoping to achieve and not a hard-set requirement.
 Limited duct sealing and insulating can be considered a General Heat Waste measure. (see GHW section).
 Where costs exceed the GHW limit, this work must be included in the audit and receive audit approval.
 The cost of sealing ductwork outside the envelop should be considered an air sealing expense and included with the overall air sealing package.
 The cost of insulating ductwork outside the envelop in a crawl or basement should be included with the floor insulation proposal (see section 2.4.2.2).
 The cost of insulating ductwork outside the envelop in an attic will be included with the attic insulation proposal.
 KHRC should be contacted if measures no longer pass and/or to review and discussion potential other options.